coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/network-setup.md

 If you installed MongoDB using `sudo apt install mongodb`, then a MongoDB startup script should already be installed (so MongoDB will start automatically when the machine is restarted).
 Otherwise, you should install a startup script for MongoDB.

-## Member: Start BigchainDB and Tendermint Using Monit
+## Member: Start corechaindb and Tendermint Using Monit

-This section describes how to manage the BigchainDB and Tendermint processes using [Monit][monit], a small open-source utility for managing and monitoring Unix processes.
-BigchainDB and Tendermint are managed together, because if BigchainDB is stopped (or crashes) and is restarted, *Tendermint won't try reconnecting to it*.
+This section describes how to manage the corechaindb and Tendermint processes using [Monit][monit], a small open-source utility for managing and monitoring Unix processes. corechaindb and Tendermint are managed together, because if corechaindb is stopped (or crashes) and is restarted, *Tendermint won't try reconnecting to it*.
 (That's not a bug.
 It's just how Tendermint works.)

 Install Monit: